 Prior to each recital group performance, the adjudicator secretary will first call members of the recital group up to the front row (reserved for singers) and collect original music books and/or scores to give to the adjudicator.

-Singers will perform in the order given in the official programme and will have access to a microphone if so desired.
+Singers will perform in the order provided in the official programme and will have access to a microphone if so desired.

 Please note: Memorization of music is required as no song sheets are permitted on stage.

-In addition, singers are required to introduce their selection prior to performing.
-It is a good idea to rehearse this before the festival to ensure a professional and clear delivery.
-After the performance, singers should acknowledge their audience with bow or curtsy to thank them for their support and attention.
+In addition, singers are required to introduce their selection prior to performing and it is a good idea to rehearse this before the festival.

 During the adjudication, the adjudicator will address the group as whole and each performer with constructive and encouraging comments.